ABOUT

 BIO

-Voliakovsky has presented her work at the Bogotá Biennial (2025, Colombia), the Latin American Art Triennial (2022, 2023, New York), Every Woman Biennial (2021, London), Deformes – International Performance Triennial (2020, Chile), The Immigrant Artist Biennial (2019, New York), and the 2nd, 3rd, 4th, and 6th International Forum of Performance Art of Greece, among others.
-Their work has been featured at The Momentary Museum (Arkansas), the Center for Performance Research (New York), Grace Exhibition Space (New York), the Museum of Contemporary Art of Bogotá (Colombia), Lothringer 13 Halle (Munich), MACBA – Contemporary Art Museum of Buenos Aires, among others.
+Voliakovsky’s work has been presented at the Bogotá Biennial (Colombia), the Latin American Art Triennial (New York), Every Woman Biennial (London), Deformes – International Performance Triennial (Chile), The Immigrant Artist Biennial (New York), and the International Forum of Performance Art of Greece, among others.
+Their work has been shown at institutions such as The Momentary Museum (Arkansas), the Center for Performance Research and Grace Exhibition Space (New York), the Museum of Contemporary Art of Bogotá, Lothringer 13 Halle (Munich), and MACBA – Museum of Contemporary Art of Buenos Aires.

-Selected for the 112° Salón Nacional de Artes Visuales Award (2025, Buenos Aires), Voliakovsky has received the SU-CASA / Lower Manhattan Cultural Council art grant four years in a row since 2023, as well as the UNNE Award (Corrientes University Cultural Center, Argentina, 2019), the support from the National Fund for the Arts (Buenos Aires, 2019), and Second Prize in the Proyecto–A award (Buenos Aires, 2014).
-They have participated in residencies such as Sur Polar Antarctic Residency (Argentina), Take a Breath at The Action Lab (New York), Ruina Residency (Oaxaca, Mexico), Überbau Haus (São Paulo, Brazil), among others.
-Voliakovsky has given lectures at Harvard University (Boston), Purchase College (SUNY, New York), HB Studio (New York), the Consulate of Argentina in New York, the National University of Bogotá (Colombia), Recoleta Cultural Center (Buenos Aires), among others.
+Selected for the 112th Salón Nacional de Artes Visuales (Buenos Aires), Voliakovsky has received the SU-CASA / LMCC art grant four years in a row since 2023, as well as the UNNE Award, support from the National Fund for the Arts (Argentina), and Second Prize in the Proyecto A award.
+They have participated in residencies including Sur Polar Antarctic Residency (Argentina), Take a Breath at The Action Lab (New York), Ruina Residency (Oaxaca), and Überbau Haus (São Paulo).